-Japanese and American baseball is different in a few ways: the strike zone, and the playing field are smaller than in America.
+Japanese and American baseball is different in a few ways: the strike zone and the playing field are smaller than in America.
 The leagues often sign players from overseas to join them.
-The only restriction is that a maximum of four foreign players is allowed to be active on any roster.
+The only restriction is that a maximum of four foreign players are allowed to be active on any roster.

-Hakone Ekiden goes back a century in japan.
-The sport is similar to running a marathon, but teams compiled of students compete to finish the distance, instead of an individual runner.
-Some claim it is the greatest race on earth.
+Hakone Ekiden goes back a century in Japan.
+Some claim it is the most fantastic race on earth.
+The sport is similar to running a marathon, but teams of students compete to finish the distance instead of an individual runner.

-One thing that makes it so compelling is because each time the baton, or the tasuki, is handed to the next runner, anything can happen.
-A failing team might give the baton to its fastest runner, or a winning team might give its baton to a slow runner.
+One thing that makes it so compelling is that anything can happen when the baton, or the tasuki, is handed to the next runner.
+A failing team might give the baton to its fastest runner, or a winning team might give it to a slow runner.

 Judo is a sport of mental and physical strength.
-It’s a traditional sport that was created in 1882 by athlete Kano Jigoro.
-It uses mental strength combined with athleticism to win a match.
+It’s a traditional sport created in 1882 by athlete Kano Jigoro.
+It uses mental strength combined with athleticism to winning a match.

-Judo started in Japan, but became popular throughout the world in 1961 when a Dutchman became the first non-Japanese judoka to beat the Japanese at the World Judo Championship.
+Judo started in Japan but became popular worldwide in 1961 when a Dutchman became the first non-Japanese judoka to beat the Japanese at the World Judo Championship.
 Judo is all about respecting courtesy and discipline.
-Players must bow to each other before and after they battle.
+Players must bow to each other before and after the battle.

 Professional sumo wrestling tournaments date back to 1684 in Tokyo.
 It began as a Shinto ritual of a god wrestling with a human.
 To win, you must either make your opponent step out of the ring or allow any part of your body other than your feet to hit the ground.

-Japan had its own version of football called “kick ball” dating back to ancient times.
-It was renamed kemari in Japan, then transformed into the modern day soccer when the British Royal Navy’s Lieutenant-Commander Archibald Lucius Douglas taught it to Japanese navy cadets in the late 1800s.
+Japan had its own version of football called “kick ball,” dating back to ancient times.
+It was renamed kemari in Japan, then transformed into modern-day soccer when the British Royal Navy’s Lieutenant-Commander Archibald Lucius Douglas taught it to Japanese navy cadets in the late 1800s.
 In 1930, Japan created its first national team.

-The J. League, or the Japan Professional Football League, is compiled of nine teams.
-It’s made up of teams from the semi-pro Japan Soccer League as well as the Shimizu S-Pulse.
+The J. League, or the Japan Professional Football League, comprises nine teams.
+It’s made up of teams from the semi-pro Japan Soccer League and the Shimizu S-Pulse.
 There are also over 18 professional soccer clubs in the country.
-Women have their own national soccer team, the Nadeshiko Japan.
+Women have their national soccer team, the Nadeshiko Japan.

-Boxing is popular in Japan, but it doesn’t produce as many global sensations.
+Boxing is popular in Japan but doesn’t produce as many global sensations.
 This is probably because the Japan Boxing Commission encourages its athletes to fight in their own country.
-Sumo wrestling sensation Tsunekichi Koyanagi brought the popularity of the sport to Japanese people when he challenged an American boxer and
+Sumo wrestling sensation Tsunekichi Koyanagi brought the sport’s popularity to Japanese people when he challenged an American boxer and

 two wrestlers to different mixed martial arts fights.
 The sumo wrestler won in the end, which led to the sport picking up popularity.
 These days, Japan sees many MMA fighters and boxers emerging as champions.

-Basketball is not as popular of a sport in Japan as it is in other areas of the globe.
+Basketball is not as popular a sport in Japan as in other areas of the globe.
 The B. League is Japan’s professional basketball league.
 It consists of 36 teams.

 Golf in Japan was once a sport only played by Western-educated Japanese people or foreigners.
-England’s Arthur Hesketh Groom brought the sport to Japan after living there over 30 years.
-He created a small golf course in 1901 so he could play his favorite sport.
+England’s Arthur Hesketh Groom brought the sport to Japan after living there for over 30 years.
+He created a miniature golf course in 1901, so he could play his favorite sport.

-The sport remained exclusive until after World War II when the social class system was broken apart.
-Golf is now enjoyed by anyone and everyone int he country.
+The sport remained exclusive until after World War II, when the social class system was broken apart.
+Anyone and everyone in the country now enjoys golf.

 There are many different golf courses in Japan for every level of player.
 Foreigners have a tough time sometimes in Japan playing the game because of the language barriers.

 Tennis has an important place in the culture of Japan.
-Japan won their first Olympic medal in 1920 when Ichiya Kumagai won gold.
+Japan won its first Olympic medal in 1920 when Ichiya Kumagai won gold.
 Empress Michiko and Emperor Akihito met in Kariuzawa in 1957 on a tennis court.
-Japanese tennis player Kei Nishikori is the only male to be ranked in the top 10.
+Japanese tennis player Kei Nishikori is the only male in the top 10.

 Back in 1878, the first tennis courts were built in Yokohama.
-They were used only by foreigners until American doctor George A. Leland introduced Western-style sports to the country.
-The only problem was that the materials to make the tennis balls were expensive.
+The only problem was that the tennis balls’ materials were expensive.
+Foreigners used them only until American doctor George A. Leland introduced Western-style sports to the country.

 A flexible, all-rubber ball was developed, leading to a game of “soft tennis.”
 Soft tennis became the standard form of tennis played in Japan.

-Table tennis came from England where it was a popular sport amount high-class British tennis players.
+Table tennis came from England, where it was a popular sports amount, high-class British tennis players.
 When it rained, they played table tennis.
 Japan’s Tsuboi Gendo brought the equipment from England to his country.
 Japan is now one of the most popular places for table tennis.
-They won a silver medal and two bronze metals in 2016 at the Rio Olympic Games.
+They won a silver medal and two bronze medals in 2016 at the Rio Olympic Games.

 Volleyball wasn’t popular in Japan until the early 20th century.
-Japan volleyball went into a popularity frenzy when the women’s volleyball team won gold at the Tokyo Olympics in 1964.
+Many say the sport’s popularity is due to the media hype around it.
+Japan volleyball entered a popularity frenzy when the women’s volleyball team won gold at the Tokyo Olympics in 1964.
 Students now play from grade school to high school.
-Many people say the popularity of the sport is due to media hype around it.

 During professional games, the teams put on a choreographed production.
 There are chats, hand motions, and pep rallies by the fans.

-Whether it’s an imported sport or traditional sport, sports in Japan are popular to millions of players.
+Whether it’s an imported sport or a traditional sport, sports in Japan are popular with millions of players.
+With the Tokyo Olympic Games, the Japanese should see soaring popularity in many of these sports.
 Tickets for the Grand Sumo Tournaments sell out within minutes.
-With the Tokyo Olympic Games, Japanese should see soaring popularity in many of these sports.

 Frequently Asked Question about Popular Sports in Japan:

-Volleyball is a quite popular sport in Japan since the early 20th century.
-Nowadays it’s wideplay played by high school and university students.
+Volleyball has been a popular sport in Japan since the early 20th century.
+Nowadays, it’s widely played by high school and university students.